 I was always drawn to music - particularly music with memorable melodies.
 Growing up in Cranston, Rhode Island, along the shores of Narragansett Bay, I made frequent trips as a youngster to the Chickering grand piano in the living room.
 I'm quite certain whatever resulted wasn't necessarily pleasing to anyone within earshot, but I was having fun!
 Those were the days of going to the record store and buying 45s, and I frequently asked my parents to take me over to Ladd's Music in the nearby Garden City shopping center, so I could obtain the latest songs that captivated me.
 Upon returning home, I had a habit of playing them over and over, to the point that one day, a gentleman doing some work in our home muttered "thank God" when my six or seven-year-old self yelled to my mom that it was the last time I was going to play that particular song.

 I began piano lessons, which I enjoyed; though, like most kids, I can't always say I was thrilled about practicing.
 Not long after, our neighbors hired Edna, a new piano teacher for their children.
 She was a music student from Portugal who was attending a nearby college.
 Upon their recommendation to my parents, she became my teacher as well, and my world collided with that of a serious classical musician who was young in age but old-school in her approach to teaching.
 For a while, it was a struggle.
-I loved music too much to quit, but I couldn't understand why she insisted on learning all the classical material, though she'd often say if I could learn to master that, I'd be able to play anything.
+I loved music too much to quit, but I couldn't understand why she insisted on my learning all the classical material, though she'd often say if I could learn to master that, I'd be able to play anything.

 Fast forward to junior high.
 Being pretty shy, I was never one to always interact easily, especially in awkward rites of passage like school dances and parties.
 Yet, as I watched the other kids become enthralled with the music that was playing at those events, I'd sometimes lose myself to daydreaming (something I still tend to do - just ask my wife, Christina).
 I pictured being the one who was playing the music they were getting all excited about.
 Edna's insistence on building musicianship and technique through classical repertoire began to drift through my thoughts.
 Suddenly, I began to practice a lot, sometimes for many hours or all day.
 As I went from the kid who struggled to practice fifteen minutes to this obsessed maniac, I think my family (and Edna) wondered what had happened!
 I began to like the material I was working on, and also reached out and applied what I was learning in my lessons to all sorts of songs and styles that interested me.
 I guess it's time for that cliché saying, "and the rest is history."